Skip to main content

 What is a pressure-relieving mattress?

-A pressure‑relieving mattress is a specially designed mattress used to help prevent or reduce pressure ulcers, or sores, by spreading a person’s body weight more evenly and reducing prolonged stress on bony areas such as heels, hips and shoulders.
+A pressure‑relieving mattress is a specially designed mattress used to help prevent or reduce pressure ulcers, or injuries, by spreading a person’s body weight more evenly and reducing prolonged stress on bony areas such as heels, hips and shoulders.
 They’re especially important for people who have limited mobility or spend long periods of time in bed.
 These mattresses work by redistributing pressure either through special foam shapes that conform to the body or by using alternating air systems that gently change contact points to boost circulation and protect the skin.
-Within the UK care sector, these mattresses are recognised as a method of preventing pressure ulcers, alongside making sure to regualruly reposition in bed and checking the skin.
-The NHS can advise more on pressure sores and the equipment used to reduce the risk of these, and provides guidance on pressure‑reducing mattresses.
+Within the UK care sector, these mattresses are recognised as a method of preventing pressure injuries, alongside making sure to regualruly reposition in bed and checking the skin.
+The NHS can advise more on pressure injuries and the equipment used to reduce the risk of these, and provides guidance on pressure‑reducing mattresses.
 These mattresses are even used within hospitals, care homes and for home care from Helping Hands if the person is at a moderate or high risk of developing skin damage.

 Types of pressure-relieving mattresses used in home care